-The bodies responsible for placing children with Barnardo's included: the RSSPCC (now Children 1st); local authority children's departments; the court system; juvenile courts; and moral welfare agencies.
+The bodies responsible for placing children with Barnardo's included: the RSSPCC (now Children 1st); local authority children's departments; the court system; voluntary agreement with parents; juvenile courts; and moral welfare agencies.
 In addition, in early years many children were placed by voluntary agreement.
-In the 1940s many children came to Scotland as part of the evacuation programme.
-Children moved from homes in or near large towns in England considered vulnerable to wartime bombs.
+In the 1940s many children came to Scotland as part of the evacuation programme; children moved from homes in or near large towns in England considered vulnerable to wartime bombs.